jimbateson/jamesbateson.co.uk/src/articles/considering-design-tokens.md

 tags:
   - CSS
 ---
 Recently I watched [the latest stream from SomeAnticsDev](https://someantics.dev/build-your-own-design-system/) featuring Mike Aparicino and on the topic of creating design systems.
-There were some approaches and principles they touched upon that resonated with me and I thought may be a useful approach when starting a new project, so just thought I would write some of my takeaways up to look back on.
+There were some approaches and principles they touched upon that resonated with me and I thought it might be a useful approach when starting a new project, so just thought I would write some of my takeaways up to look back on.

 ## What is a design token?
 A design system is a collection of visual style decisions.
-For example, colour palette, typography, spacing, etc and design tokens are a way we can translate these into code.
+For example, color palette, typography, spacing, etc and design tokens are a way we can translate these into code.
 Whilst they are similar to variables ([they are much more powerful](https://piccalil.li/tutorial/what-are-design-tokens/)), design tokens allow us to use these values cross-platform, so not only on the web but also android, iOS even keynote, etc.

+Design systems should be tech agnostic and work with any/different stacks, and setting up tokens can help make these transitions consistent, not just for development but also for design.

 ## Separating the purpose of tokens
 How to organise and categorise your tokens.
 Splitting them out to both feed into each other, but also serve slightly different purposes.
 Allowing more manageable and scaleable updating of your system in the future.

 1. ### Global tokens
-High level, core settings.
-Colours, fonts, spacing, etc. Changing these will result in changing something everywhere.
+High-level, core settings.
+Colors, fonts, spacing, etc. Changing these will result in changing something everywhere.

 ```css
 /* Global tokens */